Bioremediación de aguas contaminadas con hidrocarburos mediante sistemas bio-absorbentes

 1. Jesús Juan González López Director

-2. Miguel Ángel Gómez Nieto Codirector
+2. Miguel Ángel Gómez Nieto Co-director

-Universidad de defensa: Universidad de Granada
+Defence university: Universidad de Granada

-Fecha de defensa: 20 de julio de 2017
+Fecha de defensa: 20 July 2017

-1. Clementina Pozo Llorente Presidenta
+1. Clementina Pozo Llorente Chair

-2. Elisabet Aranda Ballesteros Secretaria
+2. Elisabet Aranda Ballesteros Secretary

-3. Marcelo Fabián Ortega Romero Vocal
+3. Marcelo Fabián Ortega Romero Committee member

-4. Ana Maria García Ruiz Vocal
+4. Ana Maria García Ruiz Committee member

-5. Cristina Pastor Vocal
+5. Cristina Pastor Committee member

 1. MICROBIOLOGÍA